 - Graphite Blank for Saltwater Fishing – Crafted with a durable graphite blank, the KastKing ReKon saltwater spinning reel is engineered to endure harsh conditions and conquer powerful saltwater species, making the saltwater fishing rod and reel combo an ideal choice for targeting striped bass, redfish, king mackerel, and Atlantic bluefin tuna on any saltwater adventure.

-- Innovative Design – The lighter ReKon spinning rod features comfortable 3A cork handles, while the larger model is equipped with slip-resistant EVA handles.
+- Innovative Design – The lighter ReKon spinning reel features comfortable 3A cork handles, while the larger model is equipped with slip-resistant EVA handles.
 The rod also includes a large fighting butt and an extended foregrip for battling big fish.
-The stainless steel guide with zirconia rings ensures smooth line flow, while the graphite uplock reel seat firmly holds large reels, even under the strain of powerful fish.
+The stainless steel guides with zirconia rings ensures smooth line flow, while the graphite uplock reel seat firmly holds large reels, even under the strain of powerful fish.

 - 7 Spinning Combos and 6 Casting Combos - Royale Legend II Rod & Reel Combos are totally designed for comfort and super performance!
 The combos are available in many combinations of power, action, and length.
 There is a size for any freshwater fishing application such as a bass rod, trout fishing rod, walleye rod, or catfishing rod.